strawberry-graphql/examples/reddit-clone/README.md

 # Reddit GraphQL API

 This example shows you how to create a Reddit API clone using GraphQL.
+The goal of this example is not to re-create the entire reddit API, but to produce a simpler version that is easier to understand, and implements most of the features that Strawberry gives us.

 ## Tech Stack used: